processity/wheel-of-github/README.md

 So Wheel of GitHub combats the problem where code reviews end up focusing on the extremely polished code, or the extremely messy code.
 Wheel of GitHub is about everything in-between.
 It's about finding the interest in quotidian code.

-Wheel of GitHub will pick a random files and line in your codeabase.
+Wheel of GitHub will pick a random files and line in your codebase.
 Then, your team can talk together about what they find:

 * Why does this even exist?